rmalaha/test-project/readme.md

 Brunch is started via the terminal in the Smarterliving folder:
 - Build once with: [brunch build]
-- Use [brunch watch] to build on save
+- Use [brunch watch] to build on save.